-BTEC is a Vocational Qualification, with externally assessed units and units with assignments that are assessed internally.
-Students study a set of compulsory and optional units.
+BTEC is a Vocational Qualification with externally assessed units and units and internally assessed assignments.
+Students study a set of compulsory and optional units across Biology, Chemistry and Physics.
 The BTEC Level 3 Applied Science Extended Certificate will be equivalent to one A level.

 Units 1 and 3 are externally assessed, with Unit 1 having a written examination.
 The styles of external assessment used for qualifications in the Applied Science suite are:

-- examinations all students take the same assessment at the same time, normally with a written outcome - set tasks students take the assessment during a defined window and demonstrate understanding through completion of a vocational task.
+- examinations all students take the same assessment at the same time, normally with a written outcome. - set tasks students take the assessment during a defined window and demonstrate understanding through completion of a vocational task.